Skip to Content

 Components Overview

-• Client: Represents users and external systems interacting with Blocksense protocol.
+• Client: Represents users and external systems interacting with the Blocksense protocol.

 • CLFeedRegistryAdapter: Represents an on-chain mapping of assets, base or quote pairs, to their corresponding feeds.
 It provides users and clients with Chainlink interface functions to query feed data using asset addresses, eliminating the need-to-know specific feed contract address.